Data-Driven Software Engineering

-DataSED focuses on the development and empirical evaluation of custom machine learning and data mining methods, algorithms, and tools that solve software engineering problems using evidence-based, actionable insights.
-These techniques operate on various types of data, including the system's source code, it's change history obtained from versioning systems, information from issue tracking databases, logs from building, deploying and testing the system, and run-time information collected through logging and instrumentation.
+DataSED focuses on the development and empirical evaluation of custom machine learning and data mining techniques that solve software engineering problems using evidence-based, actionable insights.
+These techniques operate on various types of data, including source code, change histories from versioning systems, data from issue-tracking databases, logs from building, deploying and testing the system, and run-time information collected through logging and instrumentation.

 The DataSED department works closely with industry to ensure that our research addresses real-world problems, and to test potential solutions in real-life circumstances.
 The research is firmly rooted in well-established disciplines of software engineering, such as software repository mining, program analysis, automated program repair, software reverse engineering, generic language technology, and empirical software engineering.